boldbi/bold-bi-docs/docs/embedded-bi/visualizing-data/visualization-widgets/kpi-card.md

 ![Settings menu](/static/assets/embedded/visualizing-data/visualization-widgets/images/kpi-card/settings-menu.png)

 Now, the menu will be shown.

 ![Settings menu items](/static/assets/embedded/visualizing-data/visualization-widgets/images/kpi-card/menu-lists.png)

 **Changing the aggregation type**:

 You can change the summary type of the dropped measure field by clicking the summary types listed in the menu.
 Refer [here](/embedded-bi/visualizing-data/working-with-widgets/aggregating-value-columns-based-on-type/) for more details on aggregation types.

 **Measure filtering**:

-You can use “Filter” option to filter the data by specifying the filter condition.
-Refer the detailed steps on applying measure filter from this [page](/embedded-bi/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-measure-column).
+You can use `Filter` option to filter the data by specifying the filter condition.
+Refer to this [page](/embedded-bi/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-measure-column), for detailed instruction on how to apply the measure filter.

 **Measure formatting**

-Select “Format” option to define the display format to the values in the column through Measure Formatting window.
-To learn about measure formatting refer [here](/embedded-bi/visualizing-data/working-with-widgets/formatting-measure-type-column/).
+Select `Format` option to define the display format for the values in the column using the Measure Formatting window.
+To learn more about measure formatting, refer to [here](/embedded-bi/visualizing-data/working-with-widgets/formatting-measure-type-column/).

 ### Target value

 Drag the required field into the `target value` section.

 ![Configure Target](/static/assets/embedded/visualizing-data/visualization-widgets/images/kpi-card/configure-target-value.png)

 Now the KPI card widget will be rendered.

 ![Card view](/static/assets/embedded/visualizing-data/visualization-widgets/images/kpi-card/configured-widget.png)

 > **NOTE:**  The measure formatting option is not provided in the Target Value’s settings menu and the measure formatting applied for the actual value will also be applied to the target value.